Global Cooling Innovations

 Solid-State Cooling

 The core principle of solid-state cooling systems is the caloric effect, which means that a solid material can change temperature by applying an external force or field.
+These systems use solid-state chips or advanced materials to provide efficient, refrigerant-free space cooling.

 Passive Daytime Radiative Cooling